Skip to content

 ControlGMC Listed by thegentlemen Ransomware Group

-On March 12, 2026, the ransomware group known as thegentlemen listed Control GMC on its leak site, confirming that internal files had been exfiltrated from the company’s systems.
+On March 12, 2026, the ransomware group known as thegentlemen listed Control GMC on its leak site, claiming that internal files had been exfiltrated from the company’s systems.

 Control GMC, which designs and manufactures automatic food packing machines and cup filling lines, appears to have suffered a ransomware attack in which attackers gained access to internal documents.
 Public reporting indicates the group posted the victim on its dark web leak site on that date, a common tactic used to pressure companies into payment.
 The exact number of files or specific data types beyond “internal files” has not been publicly detailed.
 No customer records or consumer personal information have been explicitly confirmed as exposed in available reporting.